 We wanted to combine the best of online education with the resources of our on-campus School of Divinity.
 That’s why we created a unique, intensive-based format for our theology PhD program.
-All your courses are online, giving you the freedom to work around your life commitments.
-Then, once a semester, you will spend a week of intensive study on our campus.
+All your dissertation courses are online, giving you the freedom to work around your life commitments.
+Then, twice a semester, you will spend a week of intensive study on our campus.

-While on campus, you will study under and be mentored by top theologians and scholars in Liberty’s Rawlings School of Divinity.
+While on campus, you will study under and be mentored by top theologians and scholars in Liberty’s John W. Rawlings School of Divinity.
 Take your scholarship to the next level by using our extensive research facilities and library.
 The mentorship and research opportunities provided by studying on campus will be invaluable to you, especially as you move into your dissertation phase.

 In our program, you will also complete a dissertation on your interests.
 Ultimately, a doctor of theology degree is the final step of your educational journey to becoming a theologian.

 Our curriculum combines mentorship, flexibility, and research to prepare you for careers in ministry and scholarship.
 Within our curriculum, you will be able to choose courses from topics that interest you most.
 Your dissertation will then build on these interests and allow you to put all you’ve learned through your coursework into practice.

 A terminal degree demonstrates mastery of your subject matter.
 Even more, a terminal degree will open up doors for you to teach at the university level.
 And because of our accreditation, you can be confident that your education conforms to the highest standards.

 You want to transition into an academic or ministry career without having to sacrifice your current life situation.
 Our academic preparation paired with our intensive format does just that.
 If you’re ready to minister to others through your scholarship, our program is made for you.